mate-academy/layout_search-bar-airbnb/readme.md

 - Text `Try "Los Angeles"` is a placeholder.
 - Use `&quot;` instead of `"` in the placeholder.
 - Pay close attention to font styles.
 Use fonts from `fonts` folder.
-- If you see a cursor in the input on the mockup, that means styles are for entered text by the user (not only on focus action)
 - You have to put `input` inside the `form` for correct data processing.
 Form should have `action` and `method` attributes.
 - Each search bar be inside its own `form` element.